benhoIIand/grunt-cache-bust/README.md

 }
 ```

+These are the two mandatory fields you need to supply:

+The `assets` option that is passed to the plugin tells it what types of files you want to hash, i.e. `css` and `js` files.
+You must also provide the location for these files.
+In the example above, they live in the `assets` folder.

+The `src` part of the configuration you should have seen before as it's used by pretty much every Grunt plugin.
+We use this to tell the plugin which files contain references to assets we're going to be adding a hash to.
+You can [use the `expand` configuration option here as well](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically)

-This will hash all the files in the `assets` directory and replace any references to those files in the `index.html` file.
+**To summarise, the above configuration will hash all the files in the `assets` directory and replace any references to those files in the `index.html` file.**

 ### Options